 ESHCC offers high-quality education, based on academic research, at the interface between the Humanities and the Social Sciences.
 We educate our ambitious Dutch and international students in a stimulating learning environment.
 After having completed their studies, our students have acquired knowledge, insight and skills that enable them to make an important and inspiring contribution to a society that is becoming increasingly more international and in which diversity plays a major role.

-The faculty offers three Bachelor programmes, who altogether offer five programmes, of which three are completely international:
+The faculty offers three Bachelor programmes, who altogether offer four programmes, of which three are completely international:

 Furthermore, the faculty offers three Master programmes and one Research Master: